Automattic/node-canvas/Readme.md

 ## SVG Output Support

 node-canvas can create SVG documents instead of images.
-The canva type must be set when creating the canvas as follows:
+The canvas type must be set when creating the canvas as follows:

 ```js
 const canvas = createCanvas(200, 500, 'svg')